2khc/Coding-Cirriculum/README.md

 <p>Slacker guy on team doing some work.</p>

 <h4>Fasbeer</h4>
+I'm Fasbeer Eskander, A 1st year in computer science at UCL.
+I've always been interested in programming and all the wonders one can do with technology if he knows how it is programmed and how to program one himself.
+With a keen interest on it from a child, i decided to do my Bsc on computer science and learn the DNA of computer programs.

 <h4>Thomas</h4>
+I'm Thomas, a first year computer science student at UCL.
+I first got inspired by the movie called The Social Network which is about how Facebook got started.
+Since then Facebook has gone on and made a number of big impacts in many aspects of our lives.
+This has me want to do the same, with the skills I've been learning as a computer scientist, to make the world a better place.

 <h4>Farooq</h4>
 <p>I'm Farooq Dean and I'm a computer science student at UCL.
 I try to learn languages in my spare time and sometimes play basketball.</p>